gammu/gammu/docs/manual/gammu/index.rst

 Converting file formats
 -----------------------

-Convert single entry (at position 260) from gammu native backup to vCalendar:
+Convert single entry (at position 260) from :ref:`gammu-backup` to vCalendar:

 .. code-block:: sh